freohr/yet-another-glog-hack/rules/player-rules.md

 ### Additional Characteristics

-- __Resilience__: Your resilience is the measure of how much mental and physical nicks, bruises, and eventually harm you may take before your body refuses to go on.
-When you take damage, tally it up.
-When you reach damage taken exactly equal to your Resilience, roll on the Death & Dismemberment table.
-When you reach damage taken higher than your Resilience, your character is considered dying, and is allowed one last goodbye with their companions before passing on.
-  - Resilience per level is written in [Table X: Character Advancement](#leveling-up-training-with-the-masters).
 - __Armor__: Armor comes with an armor defense value.
 Note that value on your character sheet with its corresponding Armor bonus (always 10 less than the defense).
 If your PC is not wearing any armor, their armor defense is 11 and their armor bonus is +1.
 - __Inventory__: PCs have a number of item slots equal to 10 + the median of their Dexterity, Strength and Intelligence bonuses; items they carry must fit into available slots.
   - Most items take up one slot, but some take up more.
 Small items can be bundled together into a single slot.
 Ask the referee if you are unsure.